Odyssey of the Mind

 Odyssey of the Mind, abbreviated OM or OotM, is a creative problem-solving program where team members present their solution at a competition to a predefined long-term problem that takes many months to complete and involves writing, design, construction, and theatrical performance.
 A spontaneous portion of the competition has the team also generate solutions to a problem they have not seen before.

+The program is now international, with teams from Argentina, Australia, Belarus, Canada, China, Czech Republic, DODDS, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Japan, Kazakhstan, Lithuania, Mexico, Moldova, Poland, Romania, Russia, Singapore, Slovakia, South Korea, Switzerland, Togo, the United Kingdom, and Uzbekistan, regularly competing in addition to teams from the United States.

-Odyssey of the Mind is a trademark of Creative Competitions, Inc. (CCI).
-Competitions are administered by a mixture of regional non-profit associations and the for-profit CCI corporation.
+Odyssey of the Mind is a trademark of Creative Competitions.
+Competitions are administered by a mixture of regional non-profit associations and the for-profit Creative Competitions corporation.

 History

+1970s: The Odyssey Begins

 The Odyssey of the Mind program was co-founded by C. Samuel Micklus and Theodore Gourley in 1978 at Glassboro State College (now Rowan University) in Glassboro, New Jersey.
 The first competition, known as "Olympics of the Mind", involved teams from 28 New Jersey schools.

-The program is now international, with teams from Argentina, Australia, Belarus, Canada, China, Czech Republic, DODDS, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Japan, Kazakhstan, Lithuania, Mexico, Moldova, Poland, Russia, Singapore, Slovakia, South Korea, Switzerland, Togo, the United Kingdom, and Uzbekistan, regularly competing in addition to teams from the United States.
+1980s: OM Goes International

+The competition grew internationally, with Canada sending teams to the World Finals in 1982.
+OM quickly outgrew its home at Rowan University, relocating the World Finals to Central Michigan University in 1983.
+The creation of the Primary Division in 1985 provided a platform for younger students.
+Throughout the decade, OM gained sponsorship from major companies like IBM and Eastman Kodak.

+1984: Rebranding into Odyssey of the Mind

+The program was initially named "Olympics of the Mind".
+However, OM was forced to change its name to "Odyssey of the Mind" prior to the 1984-85 season after the U.S. Olympic Committee enforced its trademark rights under Public Law 95-606.
+OM's statement on the matter was released in the summer edition of the 1984 OM Association, Inc. newsletter.